 This vegan korma is made with fresh vegetables and chickpeas, simmered in an Indian curry coconut sauce and topped with roasted cashews and fresh cilantro.

 Sometimes I don’t understand myself at all.
 This is one of those recipes which, once I made it, I was kicking myself because it was just too easy.
 Kicking myself (1) for not having made it before, and (2) for having made it now, and bestowed upon myself the knowledge of just how easy it is.
 See.
 Total nonsense.

 It’s always a little bit of a surprise to discover some dish, like this one, that you’ve ordered many times on nights out, and were always really impressed with, is really easy to make at home.
 And it was really easy.
 Took less than thirty minutes and the ingredients list is way shorter than you’d think.

 Now, before the Indian food police come after me, I acknowledge the fact that this might not be the most authentic veggie korma.
 That’s okay.
-If I wanted all my food to be authentic, this blog wouldn’t be vegan.
+It is after all, a vegan korma, and, you know, if I wanted all my food to be authentic, this blog wouldn’t be vegan.
 (Really, I’ve got at least one recipe with “steak” in the title.)
 Having said that, and being an Indian food lover, I wouldn’t have known this was a simplified version of the dish had it been served to me.
 As far at it being a vegan version of the dish, I’m totally okay with swapping out coconut milk for heavy cream.
 In fact, I’ll go so far as to say coconut milk generally tastes better than heavy cream.